 Experience Lisbon through the eyes of those who know it best: the locals.
 This list includes spots with the best views and coolest ambiances.
-After all, a Lisboeta wouldn’t choose to go anywhere offering less than the best that the city and the surrounding area have to offer its residents.
-Here are our picks of the coolest hangouts in and around Lisbon.
+After all, a Lisboeta wouldn’t choose to go anywhere offering less than the best the city and the surrounding area have to offer its residents.
+Here are our picks of some of the coolest hang-outs in Lisbon.

-The many parks and other green spaces are other also excellent locations where you’ll find locals lounging under the sun, sipping coffee or having a drink at a kiosk, and socializing with friends.
-Oftentimes, families and friends plan picnics to celebrate birthdays or other milestones.
-During the summer, it’s common to see activity groups meeting in these free public spots and many fairs/festivals are also held there.
+The many parks and green spaces are in excellent locations where you’ll find locals lounging under the sun, sipping coffee or having a drink at a kiosk and socialising with friends.
+At Parque Eduardo VII during the summer, it’s common to see activity groups meeting in these free public spots and many fairs/festivals are also held there.
 This 26-hectare park makes the perfect escape from the bustle of the city.
 Running through the city centre, it’s a location that’s easy to nip into for a picnic or a rest.
 The Lisbon Book Fair takes place there annually every May, and there is a play area for children.
 The central statue, coupled with the geometric hedgerows, make this park feel like something from another era.

 Costa da Caparica

-Then there is Cascais, Lisbon’s semi-close resort neighbor that’s reachable by hopping on a train from Cais do Sodré and cruising for less than an hour along the Tagus River and the Atlantic coast.
-Home to spectacular sights and equally amazing seafood restaurants, in addition to charming boutique shops, it’s popular among Lisboetas seeking a day or weekend away without traveling too long, and activities include cycling (there are plenty of bike rental shops in town), rollerblading, and visiting the cliffs at Boca do Inferno (a top spot for taking photos).
-The surrounding beaches are also stunning and from Cascais, it’s possible to walk to Estoril, a beach with an incredible castle-like fortress.
+Then there is Cascais, Lisbon’s semi-close resort neighbour that’s reachable by hopping on a train from Cais do Sodré and cruising for less than an hour along the Tagus River and the Atlantic Coast.
+Home to spectacular sights and equally amazing seafood restaurants, in addition to charming boutique shops, it’s popular among Lisboetas seeking a day or weekend away without travelling too long, and activities include cycling (there are plenty of bike rental shops in town), rollerblading and visiting the cliffs at Boca do Inferno (a top spot for taking photos).
+The surrounding beaches are also stunning and from Cascais, it’s possible to walk to Estoril, which is home to a beach with an incredible castle-like fortress.